ever-guild/ever-solidity/API.md

 ##### Function call via object

-In TON solidity **arguments of a function call passed by value not by reference**.
+In Ever Solidity **arguments of a function call passed by value not by reference**.
 It's effective for numbers and even for huge arrays.
 See ([TVM][1] - A.2.3.2).
 **But if a library function is called like `obj.func(b, c)` then the